Graduate Students With a Degree Outside of Engineering

 Additional Degree Options

-We also offer additional degree options that do not have undergraduate makeup requirements, but may still require students to complete additional coursework to obtain the necessary background for certain graduate courses.
+We provide alternative degree options that do not have undergraduate makeup requirements.
+However, some of these programs may still require additional coursework to ensure students have the appropriate background knowledge for specific graduate courses.

 These degree options are as follows: